andremann/SKG-IF/docs/source/products.rst

 .. code-block:: json
    :linenos:

-    "title": ["The computer science ontology: a large-scale taxonomy of research areas"]
+    "titles": ["The computer science ontology: a large-scale taxonomy of research areas"]

 Abstracts
 --------
 :Description: The abstracts of a :ref:`Research product <Research product>` (multiple for multilinguism).
 :Type: List
-:Use: Recommended (1)
+:Use: Recommended (0..1)

 .. code-block:: json
    :linenos: